eesyuen09/tp/docs/DeveloperGuide.md

 * 1c.
 The command format is invalid (e.g., missing parameters).

     * 1c1.
-AddressBook shows an error message with the correct usage format.
+Tuto shows an error message with the correct usage format.

       Use case ends.